Royal Saltworks at Arc-et-Senans: Since the end of salt production

 As mentioned above, a lightning bolt in 1918 destroyed the chapel.
 In April 1926, some of the buildings were dynamited, and many of the trees on the site were cut down.
 Still, on November 30, 1926, after a review that began in 1923, the Commission for Monuments declared the central pavilion and the entryway historical monuments.
 The Society for the Eastern Saltworks, still the owner of the Arc-et-Senans site, was not pleased with the decision.
 On 10 June 1927 the department of Doubs acquired the salt works and commenced restoration work in 1930.

 During 1938, the site housed a camp for Spanish Republican refugees.
 Then, during October 1939, at the outbreak of World War II, the French military installed an anti-aircraft battery in the courtyard area.
 Also, a unit of engineers occupied some of the buildings.
 Still, February 20, 1940, saw the publication of the official announcement of the classification of the salt works and its surrounding wall as historical monuments.

 In June 1940, German troops took up residence.
 From May 1941 to September 1943, the French authorities established an internment camp to hold the area's gypsies and others with no fixed address (Centre de Rassemblement des tziganes et nomades).

 After the war, there was an extensive public campaign by artists, journalists and writers from the region to encourage the authorities to protect the site.

-The Saltworks were a primary location in the 1961 film by Pierre Kast La Morte-Saison des amours AKA The Season for Love.
+The Saltworks were a primary location in the 1961 film directed by Pierre Kast The Season for Love, part of the French New Wave.

 In 1965, Marcel Bluwal used the director's house for the tomb of the Commander in his television adaptation of Molière's Dom Juan.

 Since 1973, the royal salt works and the Institut Claude-Nicolas Ledoux have been members of the European network of cultural sites.
 Then in 1982, UNESCO listed the salt works as a World Heritage Site.